reubenharry/website/content/blog/languagemodels.md

 <!-- that inevitably involve the word "merely" used misleadingly. -->

-> ``The properties of living things are in some way atached to a material basis, perhaps in some special degree to nuclear chromatin and yet it is invconcievable that particles of chromatin or of any other substance, however complex, can possess those powers which must be assigned to our factors or genes.
-The supposition that particles of chromatin, indistinguisable from each other and indeed almost homogenous under any known test, can by their material nature confer all the properties of life surpasses the range of even the most convinced materialism'' - Bateson
+> ``The properties of living things are in some way atached to a material basis, perhaps in some special degree to nuclear chromatin and yet it is inconceivable that particles of chromatin or of any other substance, however complex, can possess those powers which must be assigned to our factors or genes.
+The supposition that particles of chromatin, indistinguishable from each other and indeed almost homogeneous under any known test, can by their material nature confer all the properties of life surpasses the range of even the most convinced materialism'' - Bateson

 This was written before the discovery of just such a substance, DNA.
 In the same way, innovations in statistical AI lend credence to the suspicion that the root of the issue is simply a lack of imagination.